sqlpad/sqlpad/docs/README.md

 It's not a dashboarding tool, and likely will never become one.
 If you're looking for open-source dashboarding check out [Redash](https://redash.io/), [Metabase](https://www.metabase.com/) or [Superset](https://github.com/apache/incubator-superset).

 It can't handle a query with 2 columns returned of the same name.

-It uses an in-memory database and is intended to be run as a single instance.
-Running multiple instances with loadbalancing in front will yield unpredictable results.